Skip to page content

-The aim of this page is to explain what a molar pregnancy is, how it is treated, and to answer the frequently asked questions.
+This page explains what a molar pregnancy is, how it is diagnosed and how it is treated.
+It also answers the frequently asked questions.

 What is a molar pregnancy?

-A molar pregnancy happens when there are certain abnormalities in the fertilised egg at conception.
+Molar pregnancy is one of a number of rare conditions that are called gestational trophoblastic disease (GTD).
+A molar pregnancy happens when there is a problem with the joining of the egg and sperm at the time of conception.
 The fertilised egg either never develops into an embryo (this is called a complete mole) or it develops abnormally and cannot survive (this is a partial mole).

 In normal pregnancies, the fertilised egg contains 23 chromosomes from the father and 23 from the mother.
-In most complete molar pregnancies, the fertilised egg contains no maternal chromosomes and the chromosomes from the father’s sperm are duplicated.
+In complete molar pregnancies, the fertilised egg contains no chromosomes from the mother and the chromosomes from the father’s sperm are duplicated.
 This means that there are 2 copies of chromosomes from the father and none from the mother.
-In this case, there is no embryo, amniotic sac or any normal placental tissue, instead, the placenta forms a mass of cysts.
+In this case, there is no fetus (baby), amniotic sac or any normal placental tissue, instead, the placenta forms a mass of cysts.

-The embryo begins to develop, so there may be a foetus, or just some foetal tissue or an amniotic sac.
-Unfortunately, even if a foetus is present, in most cases it is so abnormal that it cannot survive.
+The fetus may begin to develop, or just some fetal tissue or an amniotic sac.
+Unfortunately, even if a fetus is present, in almost all cases it is so abnormal that it cannot survive.

-It can be scary and upsetting to lose a pregnancy this way, but with treatment, you are unlikely to experience any long-term physical problems.
+It can be scary and upsetting to lose a pregnancy in this way, but with correct treatment, you are unlikely to experience any long-term physical problems.

 How common are molar pregnancies?

-About 1 in every 1000 pregnancies is a molar pregnancy, your chances of having a molar pregnancy are higher if you:
+About 1 in every 600 pregnancies are a molar pregnancy in the United Kingdom.
+Your chances of having a molar pregnancy are higher if you:

-• Are under the age of 20 or over 40 years old
+• are under the age of 20 or over the age of 40.

-• If you have had a previous molar pregnancy
+• have had a previous molar pregnancy (1 in 100 chance).

 How would I know if I had a molar pregnancy?